 This is when you set up with a vendor to place its pay-per-click ads on your site so when a visitor clicks on one of the sponsored ads, you receive income.
 Although AdSense (By Google) is probably the best-known player by Google there are others.
 It’s a good practice to work with an assistant who’s done this before because there is a danger that ads encourage people to click away from your web site.
 So, if you’re a blogger, or have a large following, it may be worthwhile to look into this opportunity.

 13. Repurpose, Reuse, Recycle!

-If you’ve created a webinar, recorded a teleclass, live seminar, workshop or other event as a one time event – consider dusting it off, and reusing it!
+If you’ve created a webinar, recorded a teleclass, live seminar, workshop, or other one-time events – consider dusting it off, and reusing it!
 You could create an offer by simply bundling the original recording, adding a transcript of it – and perhaps packaging it into a series.
 At the very least, whatever you do from now on -make sure you record your originals so you have the opportunity to sell it later.
 I’ve used materials several times for my individual clients – to adding pre-recorded items, tools and templates from one area of my business to others.
 Take a new look at your other stuff – or hire a coach to help you re-bundle your awesomeness to cash in on some new clients!

 14. Change Your Audience